ChepuriManasa/CovidApp/README.md

 1.Create a new angular application.
 2.Add the components in src folder.

-Instructions to run angular app:
+Instructions to run angular app
 1. First u need to register in our application.
 2. Then login with your credentials.
-3. Then u can check the status of covid19.
+3. Then u can check the status of covid19 or else you can just click Track Covid Status.